copy/v86/docs/modem.md

 ### AT command set

-This Modem emulation implements all V.250 **base** commands plus a few from the Telit command set (in order to simplify the command syntax).
+This Modem emulation implements all V.250 **baseline** commands plus a few from the Telit command set (in order to simplify the command syntax).

 Some commands (like **L**, **M** and **X**) have no effect in this emulation.